The $S=\frac{1}{2}$ XY and XYZ models on the two or higher dimensional hypercubic lattice do not possess nontrivial local conserved quantities: Introduction

 The present paper is self-contained and assumes only a basic background in quantum spin systems.
 In particular, we do not assume familiarity with the method applied to one-dimensional models.
 We do not employ specialized notation that was developed in \cite{Shiraishi2019,Shiraishi2024} to deal efficiently with complicated mathematical puzzles that one encounters in one-dimensional models.

 The present paper is organized as follows.
 In Section~\ref{S:main}, we fix notation, define our model, and discuss the main theorems.
 Section~\ref{S:proof} is devoted to the proof of the theorems.
 After describing the basic strategy in Section~\ref{s:basic}, we prove in Section~\ref{S:reduction} basic lemmas that allow us to reduce the problem to that in one dimension.
 The one-dimensional puzzle is then solved in Sections~\ref{S:k=3} to \ref{S:CXX}.
 Section~\ref{S:k=2} is devoted to the proof of a theorem for conserved quantities with a small support.
 In Section~\ref{S:discussion}, we discuss several possibilities for extending the present approach to uncover the complex nature exhibited by non-integrable quantum many-body systems.
-We provide some results for the three among such topics, namely, the absence of quasi-local conserved quantities, the limitation to spectrum generating algebra (SGA), and lower bounds for the Lanczos coefficients characterizing operator growth in Appendices~\ref{S:QuasiLocal}, \ref{S:SGA}, and \ref{S:OG}
+We provide some results for the four among such topics, namely, the absence of quasi-local conserved quantities, the limitation to spectrum generating algebra (SGA), lower bounds for the Lanczos coefficients characterizing operator growth, and the singularity in complex-time evolution of opeartoras in Appendices~\ref{S:QuasiLocal}, \ref{S:SGA}, \ref{S:OG}, and \ref{s:ITE}.

-{\em Note added:}\/ After the earlier version of the present paper was made public, Hokkyo \cite{Hokkyo2025} developed an efficient, rigorous scheme for establishing the absence of local conserved quantities in a general class of quantum spin systems (mostly in one dimension).
+{\em Remark:}\/ After the earlier version of the present paper was made public, Hokkyo \cite{Hokkyo2025} developed an efficient, rigorous scheme for establishing the absence of local conserved quantities in a general class of quantum spin systems (mostly in one dimension).
 His scheme drastically simplifies the proof of the absence of nontrivial local conserved quantities in some of the models mentioned above.
-An improved version of Hokkyo's method may simplify the proof for some of the models treated in the present paper.
+In particular, one may prove the main results of the present paper by explicitly justifying the conditions for the general theorem in Section VI of \cite{Hokkyo2025}.
+See also \cite{Hokkyo2025B} and \cite{ShiraishiYamaguchi} for more recent progress in general theories that distinguish between integrable and non-integrable quantum systems.